 Sean Dae Houlihan

 California Institute of Regenerative Medicine, Bridges Fellowship —

 BA, Biochemistry; BA, Molecular, Cellular, and Developmental Biology —

 Focus & Interests

-- Translational neurofeedback therapies
+- Translational neurofeedback technologies

-Before joining Dr. Brewer at the Center for Mindfulness, I researched the neural networks effecting empathic response with Dr. Daniela Kaufer at UC Berkeley, lead wilderness expeditions with NOLS, swam with large animals, climbed tall things, filmed avalanches from helicopters, and generally made very sure that there is nothing in the world I would rather be doing than this work.
+Before joining Dr. Brewer at the Center for Mindfulness, I researched the neural networks effecting empathic response with Dr. Daniela Kaufer at UC Berkeley, lead wilderness expeditions with NOLS, swam with large animals, climbed tall things, filmed avalanches from helicopters, and generally made very sure that there is nothing in the world I would rather be doing other than this work.